 You can still expect the best quality from a scope in the middle ground price range.

 Just because they’re priced around what we’d realistically spend, it doesn’t mean they’re cheap or temporary optics.
 In fact, they’re exceptional optics for the money.

-Best Hunting Rifle Scopes Under $500
+Best Rifle Scope Under $500

 Every intermediate and pro hunter can tell you that they’ve owned a rifle scope in this price range.
 It might still be their favorite scope to hunt with to this day.
 That’s because they’ll last, perform well, and remain accurate even after multiple hunting seasons.